In my 2021 annual review 1, I implemented a new process:

 February

 I started my birth month by publishing the first issue of uman, my newsletter that features monthly updates on my life and projects.
 After publishing it, I continued studying Thich Nhat Hanh.
-I particularly like his Understanding → Compassion → Happiness sequence (Understanding leads to compassion) and his distaste for ideologies.
+I particularly like his Understanding → Compassion → Happiness sequence (understanding leads to compassion) and his distaste for ideologies.

 I also started re-reading Transcend by Scott Barry Kaufmann.
 It was a book I started the year before but never finished.
 Since one of my goals this year was to articulate my purpose, values, and vision, I decided to return to it.
 Through Transcend, I learned that my top three sources of self-actualization were continued freshness of appreciation, truth-seeking, and purpose.